BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     built package(s).

 ``--download MODE``
-    Download from binary archive (yes, no, deps, forced, forced-deps)
+    Download from binary archive (yes, no, deps, forced, forced-deps, packages)

     no
       build given module and it's dependencies from sources